ugeneunipro/docs/content/sequence-view/manipulating-sequence/show-and-hide-sequence-view-components.md

 ---
-title: "Show and hide Sequence View Components"
+title: "Show and Hide Sequence View Components"
 weight: 100
 ---

-# Show and hide Sequence View Components
+# Show and Hide Sequence View Components

-To show or hide a _Sequence View_ component (_Sequence Overview_, _Zoom View_, or _Details View_) use the following buttons on a sequence toolbar.
-The fourth button allows one to show/hide all the components at once.
+To show or hide a _Sequence View_ component (_Sequence Overview_, _Zoom View_, or _Details View_), use the following buttons on a sequence toolbar.
+The fourth button allows you to show/hide all the components at once.

 ![](/images/65929390/65929391.png)